 then it is straightforward to compute that

 so Theorem \ref{2VortTorus} implies that $u^{0,n}$ generates global smooth solutions for $n\in \mathbb{N}$ sufficiently large.
 We can also see that

-so there are solutions that are arbitrarily large intitial data that are not fully two dimensional that satisfy the hypothesis of Theorem \ref{2VortTorus}.
+so there are arbitrarily large initial data that are not fully two dimensional that satisfy the hypothesis of Theorem \ref{2VortTorus}.
 We cannot extend this to the case of the whole space however, because $L^2\left(\mathbb{R}^2\right) \not\subset L^2\left(\mathbb{R}^3\right).$ \end{remark}